Saturday, November 23, 2024

 And so with those at first seemingly barely related subjects laid out I shall not interpret Matthew 22:23-30 and Mark 12:18-25, and more different from the others Luke 20:26-37.

-The Sadducees seek to discredit the promised future Bodily Resurrection of The Dead by bringing up the Levirate Marriage and implying that would result in Polyandry and we can’t have that.
+The Sadducees seek to discredit the promised future Bodily Resurrection of The Dead by bringing up the Levirate Marriage and implying that would result in Polyandry.

 Jesus first says “Ye do err, not knowing the scriptures, nor the power of God”.
 The Greek word translated Power here is Dunamis which gets translated a number of ways including “abundance”.
 Jesus is identifying their core error as an underestimation of God not an overestimation of the long term existence of marriage.